opnsense/docs/source/manual/how-tos/caddy.rst

 =========================== ================================
 **Access List name**        Choose a name for the Access List, for example ``private_ips``.
 **Client IP Addresses**     Enter any number of IPv4 and IPv6 addresses or networks that this access list should contain.
 For matching only internal networks, add `192.168.0.0/16` `172.16.0.0/12` `10.0.0.0/8` `127.0.0.1/8` `fd00::/8` `::1`.
+**HTTP Response Code**      Set a custom HTTP response code that should be returned to the requesting client when the access list doesn't match.
+Setting this will replace "Abort Connections", all clients will stay connected but will receive the response code.
+Generally, using "Abort Connections" is recommended, because it will actively disconnect clients without serving anything.
+**HTTP Response Message**   Set a custom HTTP response message in addition to the HTTP response code.
 **Invert List**             Invert the logic of the access list.
 If unchecked, the Client IP Addresses will be allowed.
 If checked, the Client IP Addresses will be blocked.
 =========================== ================================

 ..
-Note:: Go back to domains or subdomains and add the access list to them (advanced mode).
+Note:: Go back to domains or subdomains and add the access list to them.
 All handlers created under these domains will get an additional matcher.
 That means, the requests still reach Caddy, but if the IP Addresses don't match with the access list, the request will be dropped before being reverse proxied.

 --------------------------